strangerstudios/pmpro-recurring-emails/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= .5.4 =
+* BUG FIX: The code to disable emails from being sent while testing with the /?pmpror_test=1 URL was commented out in the last release by accident.
+Now disabling emails from being sent during testing again.
+* ENHANCEMENT: Added a message to check the PHP error log after running a test.

 = .5.3 =
 * BUG FIX: Fixed fatal error when PMPro Email Templates is active but PMPro isn't.